 Unfortunately, in the early months of 1948, the restaurant burned to the ground in a fire that blazed so furiously that Route 66 had to be temporarily closed.
 Afterward, Groff and Louis Eckelkamp, who had become a partner in the Diamonds operation in the early 1930s, rebuilt the Diamonds Restaurant.
 The new streamlined modern restaurant opened in 1950 with a pool and 25 cabins that later became known as Mission Bell Motel.

 The Diamonds Restaurant suffered another blow in 1967 when Interstate 44 bypassed the facility.
-It continued to operate until 1969 when plans were made to move the restaurant.
-In 1972, yet another Diamonds opened at a new location on along I-44, two miles east of the original location.
+It continued to operate until 1969, when plans were made to move the restaurant.
+In 1972, another Diamonds opened at a new location along I-44, two miles east of the original location.
 Their original sign was moved to the new site.
 It was finally shut down and demolished in 1995.

 Today, Villa Ridge has a population of about 2,600 people.
 Route 66 continues from Village Ridge to St. Clair, a distance of about 12 miles.

 Hinkley, Jim, Route 66 Encyclopedia, Voyageur Press, 2012